OpenMic · FluentPlay

 Isolated 159ms · drag handles to adjust · click to start new isolation

-Intra-phoneme acoustic detection: Phoneme F contains 2 voicing onsets in its 170ms audio window — Azure assigned a single phoneme but the acoustic signal shows 2 separate productions (F-F).
+Intra-phoneme acoustic detection: Phoneme F contains 2 voicing onsets in its 170ms audio window — the recognition layer assigned a single phoneme, but the acoustic signal shows 2 separate productions (F-F).

 ⚠ Also classified as stutter